Shorelands of Monmouth Beach

 The auction flyer proclaims: “Since the great boom on Florida properties the man of vision, foresight, and intelligence begins to realize that if Florida homes for winter occupancy are worth fortunes, summer homes or all year homes of close proximity to the largest, fastest growing, wealthiest city in the world, New York, should be a much safer investment.
 Monmouth Beach — as far as natural beauty, fine homes and speculative or investment possibilities are concerned far surpasses Miami Beach, or, in fact, any beach in the country.”

-The lots were ready for immediate development as all the water, gas, electric lines along with roads (Monmouth Parkway, North Road, Shrewsbury Drive, South Road and Center Road) were already paved.
+The lots were ready for immediate development as all the water, gas, electric lines along with roads (Monmouth Parkway, North Road, Shrewsbury Drive, South Road and Center Road) were already laid out.
 A park and boat dock were also completed.

 Can’t Give It Away